peakhunt/canvas-gauges/README.md

 Main purpose here is to fix minor bugs and major stabilitity issues.

 Current Status
-- tested only with radial gauge with rotating place, aka, compass
+- tested only with radial gauge with rotating plate, aka, compass
 - survived 3 day regression test with 100ms update interval
 - the test was performed using electron but I'm pretty sure it's same as google chrome
 - for the rest, I'll be testing when I have enough time to do that